ChronoSheets/ChronoSheets-CSharp-Client/docs/UsersApi.md

 <a name="usersupdatetimesheetuser"></a>
 # **UsersUpdateTimesheetUser**
-> CsApiApiResponseUpdateUserResponse UsersUpdateTimesheetUser (CsApiUpdateUserRequest request, string xChronosheetsAuth)
+> CSApiResponseUpdateUserResponse UsersUpdateTimesheetUser (CSUpdateUserRequest request, string xChronosheetsAuth)

 Update a user